 My best tips for budgeting are:

 - Check in with your budget consistently and regularly.
 For example, maybe you check in with your budget once a week on Monday.
-This keeps your spending in check so you don’t overspend.
+This keeps your spending in check so you don’t spend a lot of money and ensures you have enough money for bills.

 - Use a free budgeting app like EveryDollar.
 This is what I’ve been using for years to budget.